tino097/vagrant-ckan-package-installer/README.md

 and pass CKAN package version as parameter and later to be installed by executing the  provsioning shell script.
 In future could be used Ansible.
+This script should set up CKAN as described in [docs](http://docs.ckan.org/en/latest/maintaining/installing/install-from-package.html)

 ## Usage